jscomponent/casket/README.md

 > Casket Content Management System - Built on [FeathersJS](https://feathersjs.com) using [MongoDB](https://mongodb.com) with [Mongoose](https://mongoosejs.com) and [Socket.IO](https://socket.io) 🔥

+## Deploy on Google Cloud Run

+1. Fork this project
+2.

 ## Getting Started

 🆘 This project is currently in an early state 🛰